Supervised-Learning-Aided Communication Framework for MIMO Systems with Low-Resolution ADCs: Supervised-Learning-Aided Successive-Interference-Cancellation

-One drawback of the supervised-learning-aided communication framework requires a high detection complexity, especially when the number of transmit antennas or the modulation size is large.
-To overcome this drawback, in this section, we develop a low-complexity supervised-learning-aided framework that uses a successive-interference-cancellation (SIC) approach.
+One drawback of the supervised-learning-aided framework in Section~\ref{sec:SL} is that it is not affordable in practical communication systems when the number of transmit antennas $N_{\rm t}$ or the modulation size $M$ is large.
+The reason is that both the training overhead and the computational complexity of this framework exponentially increase with $M$ and $N_{\rm t}$.
+To overcome this drawback, in this section, we develop a supervised-learning-aided successive-interference-cancellation (SL-SIC) for data detection in a MIMO system with low-resolution ADCs.
+The developed SL-SIC reduces both the training overhead and the computational complexity of the proposed framework in Section~\ref{sec:SL}.

-The key idea of the low-complexity framework is to divide the symbol vector into two symbol subvectors with the reduced size, and then to detect these subvector successively in the manner of SIC.
-The proposed low-complexity framework consists of three phases: 1) symbol vector division, 2) channel training, and 3) data detection.
+The key idea of SL-SIC is to divide a symbol vector into two subvectors with reduced dimensions, and then to detect these two subvectors successively using the proposed framework with MCD.
+Based on this idea, the SL-SIC method consists of three phases: 1) symbol vector division, 2) system learning, and 3) data detection.
+Details of each phase are described below.